pfsense/docs/source/config/dashboard.rst

 Using the pfSense Dashboard
 ===========================

-The pfSense dashboard is the main page of the firewall, and it makes monitoring various aspects of the system easy.
+The pfSense® dashboard is the main page of the firewall, and it makes monitoring various aspects of the system easy.
 Returning to the dashboard can be accomplished by clicking the logo in the upper left, or by navigating to **Status > Dashboard**.